-La Casa de Loto is a Meditation and Yoga Retreat Center, high up in the magical Colombian mountains, founded and run by Pema Tsering.
-Here we offer you daily guided meditations, yoga classes, question and answer rounds, freshly cooked organic food, clean and comfortable accommodations, and a variety of optional massages and treatments.
-Our guests come here for many reasons, but they all amount to essentially the same thing — wanting a more easeful relationship with life.
-Our experienced teachers and staff and the beautiful nature surroundings create the ideal conditions for you to turn inward, let go of stress, and to reconnect to the essence of life, where lasting happiness can be found.
+La Casa de Loto is a Meditation and Yoga Retreat Center in the magical mountains of Colombia, founded and run by Karma Pema and his wife Maria.
+Here we offer you cosy accommodations, daily meditation and yoga classes, freshly cooked Ayurvedic food, and a variety of optional massages and treatments.
+Our experienced teachers and staff and the beautiful nature surroundings create the ideal conditions for you to turn inward, let go of stress, and reconnect to the essence of life, where lasting happiness can be found.
 You will find us just 10 minutes up in the mountains of Guatapé, and one hour away from Medellin's international airport.
 We can arrange transportation from and to the airport and the city for you.

 TEACHERS & PRACTICES

 Buddhism addresses two major types of meditation, different mental skills, or qualities of consciousness.
 They are called Samatha and Vipassana.

 Samatha can be translated as “concentration” or “peaceful abiding.”
 It is a state in which the mind is brought to rest, focused only on one item and not allowed to wander.
 When this is done, a deep calm pervades body and mind, a state of tranquility which must be experienced to be understood.Vipassana can be translated as “Special Insight”, a clear awareness of exactly what is happening as it happens.
 This insight comes naturally, when we become able to abide calmly, and allow our mind to look at itself.